-This is one of the lesser known benefits to leg day that you might not have even considered.
+This is one of the lesser-known benefits of leg day that you might not have even considered.
 It’s such a hugely important factor that goes under the radar far too often!
-When you’re working out muscles that are the size of those in your legs, you’re actually making a huge impact on the rest of your body too, including the upper body!
+When you’re working out muscles that are the size of those in your legs, you’re actually making a huge impact on the rest of your body, too, including the upper body!
 When you’re using these muscles, you’re releasing much more growth hormone, which stimulates muscles all over your body and will ultimately help your progress in other places too.
 So even if you don’t like leg day, do it for the upper body benefits!

 Another important part that your legs play in your fitness training is your performance ability.
 You use your legs a lot more than you give them credit for in the grand scheme of things.
 Whether you’re powerlifting or you’re playing a sport, the ability of your legs is vital to a good performance.
 You need to keep them at the top of their game if you stand a chance at being at the top of yours, no matter what you’re doing.
 No weakness is a good weakness, especially when it’s the size of your legs!